Thank you for your interest in DOC.

 CETL’s Designing Online Courses (DOC) Program will walk faculty through the planning, design, and development of a hybrid or fully online course—all in the span of a single semester.
 This is an intensive semester-long course redesign program.
 Applicants should first discuss with their department chair the feasibility of offering the proposed course in the hybrid or fully online format.
 Preference will be given to applicants who plan to redesign courses that are regularly offered, have high enrollment, and/or are GE or major bottlenecks.

-Faculty who are currently teaching Fall 2020, will continue to teach Spring 2021, and who would like to redesign a course to be offered designated as “Fully Online” or “Hybrid” in the Spring 2021 schedule of classes.
+Faculty who are currently teaching Spring 2021, will continue to teach Fall 2021, and who would like to redesign a course to be offered designated as “Fully Online” or “Hybrid” in the Fall 2021 schedule of classes.

-Applicants must have completed CETL’s Alt-Instruction Certificate during Summer 2020.
-Additionally, proposed courses should have an approved Course Modification or New Course Proposal Form indicating the course may be delivered as “Hybrid” or “Fully Online,” or the department chair signifies the department is working toward (or will submit this approval) during the Fall 2020 semester.
+Applicants must have completed CETL’s Alt-Instruction Proof of Completion or Certificate during Summer 2020.
+Additionally, proposed courses should have an approved Course Modification or New Course Proposal Form indicating the course may be delivered as “Hybrid” or “Fully Online,” or the department chair signifies the department is working toward (or will submit this approval) during the Spring 2021 semester.

 The following items are required to apply: